Booking a COVID-19 Test at a Sheffield Testing Centre

 Most people with coronavirus have at least 1 of these symptoms.

-As a reminder, our Regional Testing Centre based at Meadowhall and the Mobile Testing Centre based at Olympic Park are only accessible if you have booked an appointment.
-Please do not drive to these sites unless you have booked a test as you will be turned away and asked to book an appointment.
+BOOK A TEST USING THE NATIONAL PORTAL: As a reminder, all our testing centres are only accessible if you have booked an appointment.
+Please do not attend a site unless you have booked a test as you will be turned away and asked to book an appointment.

 “If you are unwell and are experiencing Covid-19 symptoms you need to get a test.
 If the booking system is not allowing you to book at the time you call, please try again later.
 It is important that you remain in your home and isolate to protect other people, including those who live with you.
 The best way to prevent the spread of the virus is to stay at home.
 If you cannot book a test, do not attend your doctor’s surgery.
 Wait for a test booking slot to come available and stay at home.
 I cannot stress this clearly enough.”